-The Guarantor, which, together with its affiliates, holds 1,365,768 Depositary Units (9.89%), has agreed, subject to certain conditions contained in the Subscription Guaranty Agreement (as defined herein), (i) to subscribe for and purchase 1,147,248 Depositary Units and 191,208 Preferred Units through the exercise of its Basic Subscription Rights and (ii) to subscribe for all other Depositary Units and Preferred Units pursuant to the Over-Subscription Privilege, and, subject to proration, as described above, to purchase such additional Depositary Units and Preferred Units (the "Subscription Guaranty").
+The Guarantor, which, together with its affiliates, holds 1,365,768 Depositary Units (9.89%), has agreed, subject to certain conditions contained in the Subscription Guaranty Agreement (as defined herein), (i) to subscribe for and purchase 1,170,660 Depositary Units and 195,110 Preferred Units through the exercise of its Basic Subscription Rights and (ii) to subscribe for all other Depositary Units and Preferred Units pursuant to the Over-Subscription Privilege, and, subject to proration, as described above, to purchase such additional Depositary Units and Preferred Units (the "Subscription Guaranty").
 As a result, assuming the conditions in the Subscription Guaranty Agreement are satisfied, the Partnership is assured of receiving gross proceeds from the Offering in an amount equal to the amount it would have raised had all Basic Subscription Rights been exercised in full, approximately \$110,000,000 assuming the issuance of 2,000,000 Rights (the "Guaranteed Amount").
 The Guarantor will receive certain registration rights with respect to its Units for providing the Subscription Guaranty but will not otherwise be compensated.
-See "The Offering - Subscription Guaranty - Registration Rights Agreement."
+See "The Offering - Subscription Guaranty -Registration Rights Agreement."
 The terms of such Subscription Guaranty and the registration rights were reviewed and approved by the Audit Committee.

-The Guarantor has applied to the Commission for an exemption (the "Exemption") to permit the Guarantor to purchase Rights during the Offering.
-If the Exemption is granted, the Guarantor intends to purchase Rights consistent with the Exemption solely with the intention of exercising such Rights.
+Commission permitting the Guarantor to purchase Rights during the Offering.
+The Guarantor intends to purchase Rights, subject to the conditions contained in the Exemption, solely with the intention of exercising such Rights.
 Any Depositary Units and Preferred Units purchased pursuant to the exercise of any such Rights will be acquired for investment purposes only.
+See "The Offering - Subscription Guaranty - Purchase of Rights by Guarantor."